CivicActions/guidebook/docs/020-about-us/culture.md

 CivicActions culture is what makes this company so special.
 We aim to define the culture and address common questions from potential hires and current team members in this handbook.

 The CivicActions culture is one of openness and authenticity.
-We are radically transparent in our communications and intentions.
+We are transparent in our communications and intentions.
 We strive to create an environment where people are comfortable to show emotion and be our true selves.
-We are people first, who want to work in a diverse environment that strives to make the world better but who also want to care for ourselves and each other.
+We are people first, who want to work in a diverse environment that strives to make the world better and who also want to care for ourselves and each other.
 We are balanced by knowing and honoring the priorities in our lives -- at work, at home, and in our mental and spiritual well-being.
-As a mostly remote firm, with a few onsite teams, we value promoting and fostering this culture so that it is cohesive and that each team member feels included.
+As a remote firm we value promoting and fostering this culture so that it is cohesive and that each team member feels included.

-We don't view failure as something to be avoided -- rather, we welcome it as a learning agent and a catalyst for growth which is a foundation of our radical transparency.
+We don't view failure as something to be avoided -- rather, we welcome it as a learning agent and a catalyst for growth which is a foundation of our openness and transparency.
 We don't cast blame when things go wrong -- rather, we strive to learn and to provide support to those affected.
 We have strong emotional intelligence and we look within to better understand what's happening around us.
 Communication is our most valuable tool and we practice it openly.
 We give thanks, we teach, we offer feedback, and we ask for help.

 When we say that the culture is what makes our company special, we don't mean to be exclusive.
 Our culture is also our transformation agent.
 We hope that anyone we interact with, from clients to co-workers to competitors, will take the openness of our culture with them -- to their home and family, to their next job, to their community groups.
 It's a way of being that leads to transformation by hiding little, building trust, and embracing change.

 ## Communication

-Communication based on [radical transparency](https://medium.com/civicactions/what-fierce-openness-can-do-for-government-dd1d3ed518af) is the backbone of our CivicActions culture -- it's the foundation on which we build healthy, productive relationships with each other and those we work with.
+Communication based on transparency is the backbone of our CivicActions culture -- it's the foundation on which we build healthy, productive relationships with each other and those we work with.

 In projects and engagements, our dedication to transparency builds trust between us and our clients.
 We strive for "no surprises" -- daily sharing updates so that everyone has a clear understanding of challenges, successes, and next steps.
 Our clients appreciate having first-hand knowledge of project status, and often act as our partners by contributing to solutions.
 Avoiding an "us vs. them" mentality, we view our clients as allies, and aim to understand their viewpoint in every situation.
 When conflict arises, as it inevitably will, this open-minded communication allows us to arrive at common ground more quickly.